-The Spleen in Harmony
+The Spleen in Chinese medicine

-Since "the spleen" needs a lot of energy for its transformation and transportation functions it likes warm temperature and sweet taste as they both give energy.
+Since the Spleen needs a lot of energy for its transformation and transportation functions it likes warm temperature and sweet taste as they both give energy.
 Therefore it is always beneficial to warm our food before we consume it and to make it a rule to never consume food or drink colder than room temperature.
 Raw fruits and vegetables also have “cold nature” therefore people with weak digestion and poor energy should cook any type of raw food before consuming it.

-Although the spleen likes sweet taste as it gives energy, too much sweet taste will have the opposite effect on the spleen and take energy away.
+Although the Spleen likes sweet taste as it gives energy, too much sweet taste will have the opposite effect on the Spleen and take energy away.
 Therefore sweet foods should be consumed moderately and white sugar and its products should generally be avoided as they generate "dampness", which itself slows the digestion down.

-"The spleen" opens to the mouth and manifests in the lips.
+The Spleen opens to the mouth and manifests in the lips.
 The mouth is part of the digestive system as through the mouth the food enters our body and is chewed down to prepare for digestion.
-A “healthy spleen” will give a clear distinctive taste in the mouth while a “deficient spleen” will manifest in a sticky taste if there is dampness, and a sweet taste if there is heat in the spleen.
+A healthy Spleen will give a clear distinctive taste in the mouth while a deficient Spleen will manifest in a sticky taste if there is dampness, and a sweet taste if there is heat in the Spleen.
 (1)